-Migrating a Windows Phone Silverlight app to a HTML WinRT app
+Porting Windows Phone Silverlight to HTML Windows Runtime 8

 As you read this topic, you can refer to Windows Phone Silverlight to Windows Runtime namespace and class mappings.